 Bacon Wrapped Little Smokies

 - For easy cleanup, Let bacon grease cool to room temperature and solidify.
 From there, all you need to do is wipe it off with a paper towel and throw it away!

-- For a crunchier bacon, try cooking on parchment paper as opposed to tin foil.
+- For a crunchier bacon, try cooking on parchment paper, silicone baking sheet, or on a wire rack as opposed to foil.

+Bacon Wrapped Little Smokies